quietly-turning/Lua-For-SM5/_Actors/Quad.md

 	end
 }
 {% endhighlight %}

+A common question that people new to StepMania scripting have is:

+**Where are those commands like** `zoomto()` **coming from?**

+Keeping in mind that a *Quad* is a specific type of StepMania *Actor*, we can look to StepMania's Lua API for a complete list of methods available to all <a href="/Lua-For-SM5/API/Lua.xml#Actor">Actor objects</a>.
+(Note that in your web-browser, you may need to click to expand the list of methods linked to.)

+## A More Advanced Example

 Since Quads are fairly simple, let's use another example to animate some Quads and demonstrate a few new-to-SM5 features and shortcuts along the way.